 An Italian study involving almost 1,000 (nondiabetic) men and women compared a low-glycemic-index diet to a high-glycemic-index diet and found no overall increased risk of having a heart attack with the higher-glycemic-index diet.
 However, the researchers found an increased risk in overweight or obese volunteers and people over the age of 60.

 Putting it all together

 Both the amount and type of carbohydrate you eat affects your after-meal blood glucose levels.
-The American Diabetes Association’s “Standards of Medical Care in Diabetes — 2011″ note that monitoring carbohydrate intake “remains a key strategy in achieving glycemic control.”
-They additionally note that “…the use of the glycemic index and glycemic load may provide a modest additional benefit for glycemic control” over carbohydrate counting alone.
+The American Diabetes Association’s “Standards of Medical Care in Diabetes — 2014″ note that monitoring carbohydrate intake “remains a key strategy in achieving glycemic control.”
+They additionally note that “reductions in A1C of −0.2% to −0.5% have been demonstrated in some studies” looking at the use of glycemic index and glycemic load in people with diabetes.

 Choosing more carbohydrate foods with a medium or low glycemic index in place of foods with a high glycemic index is one way to lower the overall glycemic load of your meal plan.
 Another way is to consume less carbohydrate overall.
 A general rule of thumb for remembering which carbohydrate-containing foods have a lower glycemic index is the less processed a food is, the lower its glycemic index is likely to be.